Cipscis/modal/README.md

 Using the files specified in `package.json`, you can create a package to be installed with npm.

 In the `docs` folder, which can be deployed to GitHub Pages but is not included when your package is installed, you can document your package.
-Here, the package files outside the `docs` folders can be included in the bundle by using root-relative paths such as `import foo from '/main.js';`
+Webpack is configured to have an alias for your main entry point so you can load it as though it were installed from npm, e.g. `import { foo } from '@cipscis/modal';`

 Once you have an initial version of your package ready to push, you will want to update the `version` attribute of your `package.json` file to `"1.0.0"`.
 See [Semantic Versioning](https://semver.org/spec/v2.0.0.html) for more information on version numbers.

 You should also update the `CHANGELOG.md` file to describe your changes.
 This is particularly important after your initial 1.0.0 version.

-Then, you can tag that commit with `1.0.0` and run `npm install github:cipscis/modal#semver:1.x` to install the package in other projects.
+Then, you can run `npm publish` to publish your package.
+Once published, you can run `npm install @cipscis/modal` to install the package in other projects.

 ## Structure

 ### Frontend assets

-By default, your package consists of a single file.
-This is called `main.js`, but you can change it.
-If you do, make sure you update the [`browser`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#browser) property in your `package.json` file.
+By default, your package consists of the contents of the `dist` folder.
+This folder is populated when the contents of the `src` folder are compiled using `tsc`, which happens automatically prior to publishing.
+The `src` folder contains a single TypeScript file called `modal.ts`.
+You can rename this file, but if you do make sure you update the [`browser`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#browser) property in your `package.json` file.
 If your package doesn't need to be run in a browser, you should change this property to [`main`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#main).

-Additional files can be included in your package by adding them to the [`files`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#files) array in your `package.json` file.

-Assets such as CSS and JavaScript are contained in `/docs/assets`.
+Assets used for the package's documentation, such as CSS and JavaScript, are contained in `/docs/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.

 The `/docs/assets/js` folder contains a `src` folder and a `dist` folder.
-The JavaScript files inside the `src` folder are bundled into the `dist` folder.
-By default, Webpack is configured to look for a single entry point at `/docs/assets/js/src/main.js`.
+Any JavaScript or TypeScript files inside the `src` folder are bundled into the `dist` folder.
+By default, Webpack is configured to look for a single entry point at `/docs/assets/js/src/docs-script.ts`, which is bundled into `/docs/assets/js/dist/docs-script.bundle.js`.
+You can use either JavaScript or TypeScript entry points for your documentation.

 ### Backend assets